 ATEX Chile's generative projects are properties in Chile staked by the Company for early-stage mineral exploration.
-ATEX Chile has staked an additional five such properties.
+ATEX Chile staked five such properties.
+Three of these generative projects were dropped during the year ended September 30, 2022 and the related capitalized expenditures were written off.